-Southcentral Foundation is an Alaska Native-owned, nonprofit health care organization serving nearly 65,000 Alaska Native and American Indian people living in Anchorage, Matanuska-Susitna Valley and 55 rural villages in the Anchorage Service Unit.
+Southcentral Foundation is an Alaska Native-owned, nonprofit health care organization serving approximately 65,000 Alaska Native and American Indian people living in Anchorage, the Matanuska-Susitna Borough, and 55 rural villages in the Anchorage Service Unit.

 In 1998, Southcentral Foundation completed the assumption of ownership and management of primary care and other programs located in the Anchorage Native Primary Care Center.
 Since the beginning of the assumption of services, Southcentral Foundation instituted significant philosophical changes and other changes in the design and administration of these programs.
 Southcentral Foundation instituted a total system-wide transformation of care, increasing the quality and adaptability of programs —and more importantly—the accountability of providers and customers alike.
 Alaska Native people are in charge of designing and delivering health care.